If you come across an incorrect charge in your account, it’s usually nothing to worry about and it’ll reverse itself.

 However, due to the way banking technology works, this sometimes takes a few days to disappear.
 If you think you've been charged the wrong amount:

 - Wait 5-10 days for this process to resolve itself.

-Due to banking technology this sometimes takes a few days to disappear.
-If you think that you've been charged the wrong amount and you've waited a 5-10 days for this process to resolve itself then please let us know and we'll help you get to the bottom of it (include your statement as an attachment when you contact Sendle Support).
+- If it’s still showing up in your transaction history, please let us know and we'll help you get to the bottom of it (just make sure you include your statement as an attachment when you contact Sendle Support).

-Why does this happen?
+But… why does this happen?

 Sendle uses Stripe to collect payments on a weekly basis.
 For certain credit cards, Stripe uses an authorization process that means a $0 or $1 request is sent to your bank, holding the amount.
 This ensures the card is valid and the bank will allow a charge to be authorized.

 This is a standard protocol in online payments.
 It is automatically reversed, so you'll never pay a cent more than you should.